c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 in a PAL, NTSC, Drean respectively (``0.985248`` Mhz, ``1.022727`` Mhz, ``1.023440`` Mhz).
 The fastest is the Drean, and the slowest is PAL.

-To know the speed of the timer, it is necessary to notice in the code of the sid and see if it modifies the values of the CIA timer.
-For example, if you see something
-like:
+To know the speed of an existing sid, some dessasembly is required.
+We have to search for code that changes registers ``$dc04/$dc05``.
+Eg: something like this:

 .. code:: asm